serkansokmen/processing.js-starter/README.md

 3. Processing.js will automatically scan the document on page load for <canvas> elements with data-processing-sources attributes, download the files using XMLHTTPRequest, and feed them to the Processing-to-JavaScript translator.
 The resulting JavaScript is run using eval.

-4. To change canvas size, edit ".processingcanvas" class in "css/style.css"
+4. To change canvas size:

+	- edit ".processingcanvas" class in "css/style.css".
+	- edit *.pde file's "size()" function in "void setup()" on line 4.